-Michael Saliba is a professor at the Technical University of Darmstadt, Germany as well as a Helmholtz Young Investigator at the Research Center Juelich.
+Michael Saliba has been head of the Institute for Photovoltaics (ipv) at the University of Stuttgart. as well as a Helmholtz Young Investigator at the Research Center Juelich.
 His research focuses on a fundamental understanding and improvement of optoelectronic properties of emerging photovoltaic materials with an emphasis on perovskites for a sustainable energy future.

 Previously, he was a group leader at the University of Fribourg, as well as a Marie Curie Fellow with Michael Grätzel at EPFL Lausanne, Switzerland, including a research visit at Stanford University.
 He completed his PhD at Oxford University with Henry Snaith including a research visit at Cornell University.

 He studied both mathematics and physics at University of Stuttgart (BSc) as well as physics (MSc) at the Max Planck Institute for Solid State Research.
 During this time, he also spent a study-abroad-year at the University of Adelaide, Australia.